digideskio/support-tools/timeseries/README.md

     * can be easily configured to parse any file with timestamps and data, such as customer log files, on an ad-hoc basis.

-* periodic stack trace samples collected by gdbmon (provided as part of this project).
+* periodic stack trace samples collected by gdbmon or quickmon (both provided as part of this project).
 Visualizes call tree with time series data showing number of threads at each call site over time to allow correl ating program activity with other system, mongod, and app behavior.

 ## Using the Timeseries Visualization Tool